propfeds/dance-of-the-pythons/README.md

 # Dance of the Pythons
-## (Name not final)
-A snake-themed roguelike made in Python 3 and Libtcod, and no deprecated code as of Aug 2019.
+A snake-themed roguelike made in Python 3 (with Libtcod & Esper ECS), and no code as of February 2020.

 ### Can I play this right now?
 No. It's not working.
 But if you wanna help me with development, head over to my development [Discord](https://discord.gg/AxMZJyg).